shaneyuee/shmqueue/README.md

 **[English Description]**

-This is a very fast lock-free generic data queue implemented based on share memory (shm), it is lock-free so that multiple writers and readers can access the same queue synchronously without need of locking.
+This is a very fast lock-free generic data queue implemented based on share memory (Linux shmget/shmat API, Windows CreateFileMapping/OpenFileMapping API), it is lock-free so that multiple writers and readers can access the same queue synchronously without need of locking.

+Now we have supported Windows platform and golang (with cgo wrapper), we will cover more platforms and languages as needed.

 **Usage example**